davidholt4/187Krew/README.md

 <summary>
 Info
 </summary>
 <p>The 187Krew was created shortly after the startup of B00tleggerz Beats back on 3/8/16.
-Haven't been in the buisness very long, but B00tleggerz has already done enough to make an impact.</p>
+Although not in the buisness for very long, B00tleggerz has already done enough to make an impact.</p>
 </details>
 <details>
 <summary>